CyberSmash/cybersmash.github.io/_posts/2022-06-04-night-raid.md

 > After starting to write this I discovered that Night Raid is a remake of a very popular 1982 game called Paratrooper.
 I hadn't heard of Paratrooper and I wasn't evn born when it came out.
 I think Night Raid improved on the classic and even added a few things.
 You can see a bit of Paratrooper [here](https://www.youtube.com/watch?v=SnPUsspS-LM).

-As I remember it, the friend who gave me the game also told me that there were 300 levels.
-I don't know why that statement stuck with me, but it may have been because I was only able to complete a handful of levels before losing.
-Even the thought of twenty levels seemed daunting.
+As I remember it, the friend who gave me the game also told me that there were 300 waves (called "waves in the game).
+I don't know why that statement stuck with me, but it may have been because I was only able to complete a handful of waves before losing.
+Even the thought of twenty waves seemed daunting.

-Years later, I would think about Night Raid and its three hundred levels from time to time.
-I couldn't imagine it had 300 levels, but maybe it just kept going and getting harder and harder until you eventually lost, similar to a Rogue Like.
+Years later, I would think about Night Raid and its three hundred waves from time to time.
+I couldn't imagine it had 300 waves, but maybe it just kept going and getting harder and harder until you eventually lost, similar to a Rogue Like.

-This theory of infinite levels didn't seem to make much sense, for one simple reason.
-Every so many levels in Night Raid you're treated to an intermission animation between waves or "levels" called "intermission".
+This theory of infinite waves didn't seem to make much sense, for one simple reason.
+Every so many waves in Night Raid you're treated to an intermission animation between waves or called "intermission".
 In one intermission, a helicopter brings an outhouse for your character to use.
 In another, your character has pizza delivered.
 How would they be able to do that infinitely?
 How many intermissions existed, and more importantly, what were they?

 More time had gone by, and I was sitting around bored one day and decided to see what I could find about this old game that kept popping into my head.
 I quickly found it at My Abandonware.
 I fired up DOSBox, and started playing it.
 The soundtrack provided a wave of nostalgia I didn't expect, the title song still slaps.

-As a reverse engineer I immediately thought to myself: "You know, I could probably figure out how many levels there are pretty easily".
+As a reverse engineer I immediately thought to myself: "You know, I could probably figure out how many waves there are pretty easily".

 > **NOTE**: These are words I pretty much can't stop myself from saying.
 The phrase "Pretty easily" just really should be removed from my vocabulary.